Archetypes

 - AncientGarurumon ("Blue Hybrid") (BY)

 A hybrid deck (evolves on a Tamer) that swings with a level 4, and while it's swinging, climbs the ladder into a level 6 that helps clear the opponent's board, then explodes to climb the ladder again.
-Often run over a red base because one specific red egg is just too bullshit to ignore.
+Often run over a red base because using a red draw egg is worth completely losing out on any other form of buildup.
+However, it severely struggles with memory generation, and as such has fallen off as everything else got more efficient.

 - Velgrmon ("Purple Hybrid") (M)